Authentication

 request_body = request.get_data(as_text=True)

-if not verify_hmac_signature(request_body, signature, api_key):
+if not verify_confirm_payment_signature(request_body, signature, egress_api_key):

 return jsonify({'error': 'Invalid HMAC signature'}), 401